jinsupark/jinsupark.com-old/works/siwan.md

 discipline: 'Branding, Art Direction, Identity, Packaging'
 technology: 'Illustrator, Photoshop, Figma, After Effects'

-excerpt: Siwan is a Melbourne, Australia based luxury womens clothing brand currently in development.
-I was contracted to establish the artistic direction and design an identity that captured the client's vision.
-The treatment of the brand had to be delivered in a simplistic and flexible manner to be suitable for a broad range of applications.
+excerpt: Siwan, a burgeoning luxury women's clothing brand, hails from the vibrant city of Melbourne, Australia.
+I was commissioned to craft the artistic direction and devise an identity that encapsulated the client's aspirations.
+The client sought a minimalist and adaptable design, ensuring its suitability for diverse applications.

 workImages:
 - url: 'siwan-03.jpg'